-- Report cards will be issued at the end of each nine-week grading period.
-(Preschoolers will receive their first card after the second nine weeks.) - Parents/guardians and students have access to Headmaster Online to check progress, grades, and assignments. - In the event of a classroom issue/conflict, parents/guardians should contact the teacher first. - When a parent/guardian needs to communicate with a teacher, parents/guardians are asked to cooperate with the following guidelines: - a.
+- 1. Report cards will be issued at the end of each nine-week grading period.
+(Preschool will receive their first card after the second nine weeks.) - 2.
+Parents and students have access to Headmaster Online in order to check progress, grades, and assignments. - 3.
+If there is a classroom issue/conflict, parents should contact the teacher first. - 4.
+When a parent needs to communicate with a teacher, please use the following procedures: - a.
 Send a note, or email the teacher, requesting a phone call.
-Be specific about when you are available. - b.
+Be specific concerning when you are available. - b.
 Call the school office and leave a message on the teacher's voicemail. - c.
-Set up a conference with the teacher. - If the situation does not seem to be resolved, continue with these steps: - a.
+Set up a conference with the teacher. - 5.
+If the situation does not seem to be resolved, continue with these steps: - a.
 Request a conference with the teacher and appropriate administrator - b.
-Request a conference with the teacher, administrator, and other appropriate administration - c.
+Request a conference with the teacher, principal, and other appropriate administration - c.
 Write a formal letter to the NLCA School Board's Education Committee.
 (The Committee will determine further action.)